-The policy of the University of Maine requires that academic classroom facilities be assigned to a contact person (i.e. student groups, campus organizations or Conference Services).
+The policy of the University of Maine requires that academic classroom facilities be assigned to a contact person (i.e. student groups, campus organizations, or Conference Services).
 Students of recognized campus organizations who want to schedule academic classroom space must be listed as an official contact.
-The Coordinator for Student Organizations, 145 Memorial Union, 581.1760, maintains the list of recognized campus organizations and contacts.
+The Coordinator for Student Organizations, 145 Memorial Union, 207.581.1760, maintains the list of recognized campus organizations and contacts.

 The group reserving the room will be held responsible for the actions of its members during the hours the room is reserved.
-Please use care in the use of University of Maine common areas for meetings and educational and/or social activities and try to leave each facility in as good or better condition as found.
+Please use care in the use of University of Maine common areas for meetings and education and/or social activities and try to leave each facility in as good or better condition as found.
 If an infraction occurs, a warning letter will be issued.
-A second infraction will result in the organization or group no longer being permitted to reserve classroom space.
+A second infraction will results in the organization or group no longer being permitted to reserve classroom space.
 The group or contact person responsible for the particular gathering will pay for any resulting damage caused during the course of the activities.
-In the event of CANCELLATION – A 48 hour or more notice is suggested.
+In the event of a cancellation, a 48 hour or more notice is suggested.
 The group sponsor will be held responsible for all debts incurred for non-cancellation.

-The drinking of alcoholic beverages, use of marijuana, or other drugs including e-cigarettes and vaping devices is not allowed in any academic building without prior approval from the appropriate Vice-President and registration of the event with the Department of Public Safety, for more information visit the University of Maine Student Handbook — Policies and Regulations – Scheduling Events on Campus.
+The drinking of alcoholic beverages, use of marijuana, or other drugs including e-cigarettes and vaping devices is not allowed in any academic building without prior approval from the appropriate Vice President and registration of the event with the UMaine Police Department.
+For more information, visit the University of Maine Student Handbook – Scheduling Events on Campus.

 Minimum Course Enrollments